What is the best publication strategy in science?

 New researchers often are unaware of the marketing aspects of publishing.
 Editors are keen to get more clicks and social media shares for their journals’ articles.
 These are strategic decisions to increase the visibility of their journal.

 Similarly, write compelling abstract titles when presenting your work at scientific meetings.
 It attracts more visitors to your posters or talks.
-Among these, potential collaborators or representatives of pharmaceutical companies might be interested in developing new drugs based on your findings.

 Balancing quantity and quality: the number of publications

 For early-career researchers, the number of publications may often seem like the end-all measure of success.
 While quantity does matter to some extent, the prestige and impact factor of your particular publications are just as important.
-Consider carefully how many co-authorships you pursue compared to first or last authorships, which have much more value.
-In addition, do not overestimate the value of co-authorships on high-impact papers.

 My supervisor and I have differing publication strategies

 Depending on the personality types of your supervisors, they may be open to a different approach if you deliver good results.
 You must know what they expect from you as ‘good results.’
-Often an open discussion can clarify this quickly.
+Often, an open discussion can clarify this quickly.

 My supervisor forces me to publish small papers

-small fishesSometimes young scientists are delusional about the possibility of publishing very high, and their supervisor does not want to waste money and time on a ‘lost case.’
-When the supervisor seeks to stop or finish the project, usually, it is good advice to accept this decision and focus on the next project.
+Sometimes, young scientists are delusional about the possibility of publishing very high, and their supervisor does not want to waste money and time on a ‘lost case.’

 In my experience, the supervisors always win because they provide the grant money and the infrastructure and can limit access.

 Thus, a young scientist may end up running against psychological walls.
 Some young scientists are incredibly ambitious and bring a project to a new level, even above the average publication level of the group.
-However, I would consider this an exception.
-Most supervisors are grateful for such a success and will interpret it as a result of their excellent leadership.

 My supervisor forces me to publish big papers

-Big fish small fishPublishing big papers with high impact factors has several advantages and disadvantages for young scientists.
-The benefits are clear: a high-impact publication as first or last author (even as equally contributing second or last-before-last author) can greatly boost your career in science.
 Unfortunately, a big paper is often prepared over many years, including the work of several young scientists who cannot all become first authors.
 Publications with three or more equally contributing first authors and two or three equally contributing senior authors are frequently seen.

 In my experience, the value of an authorship position is very critically discussed and often questioned when somebody is the fifth of six equally contributing authors – even on a Science or Nature paper.

-Some supervisors aim for very high-impact journals, and their ambition leads to success.
-Sometimes principal investigators are delusional about the possibility of publishing very high.
-In both cases, the paper’s publication is delayed due to additional experiments needed, repeated rejections, and/or multiple revisions due to excessive reviewer requests.
 As a result, you may be moved to the second or third position because somebody else has worked on this more or after you have already left the lab.

 I lost my first author position